 1.11 Perceptions of gender differences in behavior

 Across all measures of perceptions of gender differences in behavior, we replicate effects found in the previous studies.
-First, the majority of participants (59.57%) said that women would be more likely to practice/study for the task, which was significantly higher than the proportion of participants that said men would be more likely to practice/study than women (4.73%) and the proportion of participants that said there was no difference in the likelihood that men and women would practice/study (35.7%), χ2(2,n=4172)=1,782.43, p<.001.
+First, the majority of participants (59.57%) said that women would be more likely to practice/study for the task, which was significantly higher than the proportion of participants who said men would be more likely to practice/study than women (4.73%) and the proportion of participants that said there was no difference in the likelihood that men and women would practice/study (35.7%), χ2(2,n=4172)=1,782.43, p<.001.

 Similarly, participants were significantly more likely to say that women prepare more than men in general (68.28% of participants), χ2(2,n=4172)=2,464.02, p<.001, relative to the proportion of participants that said men prepare more than women (4.41% of participants) or that there is no difference in how much men and women prepare (27.31% of participants).